Talc

 In short

-Talc — Extract structured medical events from clinical text with AI.
+Talc — AI-powered medical event extraction from clinical text.
 Best for Clinical researchers extracting structured data from PubMed, Pharmacovigilance teams analyzing adverse event reports, Systematic reviewers automating data extraction.
 Contact Sales pricing.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.